Dysta/Planets/README.md

 # Planets

 Please read this document before playing.
 It is preferred to read it at [the github page](https://github.com/Dysta/Java-Project/blob/master/README.md).

 This is a licensed project, any reuse of our code should include a citation.

+You can find the project's Javadoc [at this link](http://planets.rhythmgamers.net/javadoc/).

 ## Intro